Sajidbm/Climate-Modeling/readMe.md

 ## Project Overview

-This project investigates how errors propagate through simple simulation models that replicate multi-state atmospheric flows.
+We investigate how errors propagate through simple simulation models that replicate multi-state atmospheric flows.
 The ultimate goal is to construct robust regime change detection schemes applicable to Earth systems models.

 ## Objectives